kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 ---
-title: Create subscription listening to multiple event types
+title: Create subscription subscribing to multiple event types
 ---

 The [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource definition (CRD) is used to subscribe to events.
 In this tutorial, we will show how to subscribe to one or more event types using the Kyma Subscription.